wblakecannon/getting-to-philosophy/README.md

 This project will create a script to automate the task.

 ## Files
-* getting-to-philosphy.py (the first script to simply test a single URL)
+* getting-to-philosphy.py (the exploratory script to simply test a single URL)
 * scraping-py3.yml (Anaconda/Python environment)